varun-va/udacity_data_engingeering/5_Capstone_Project/README.md

 ## Data cleaning

+1. Clean up I94 data.
+ - Remove irregular ports from I94 data.
+2. Clean up Temerature data
-* Filter temperature data to only use US data.
+ - Filter temperature data to only use US data and drop null data
-* Remove irregular ports from I94 data.
+3. Clean up Airport Data
-* Drop rows with missing IATA codes from I94 data.
+ - Drop rows with missing IATA codes from I94 data.
 We need the IATA codes to join the data with other sources.
-* Clean up the nono-ASCII data from Airport codes from the columns Name and Municipality
+ - Clean up the non-ASCII data from Airport codes from the columns Name and Municipality
-*
+4. Clean up Demographics data
+ - Drop null data

 ## Conceptual Data Model